Pennsylvania and New Jersey Employee Rights

 The dedicated lawyers of Console Mattiacci Law, LLC fight for the rights of workers in Pennsylvania, including the Philadelphia area, as well as throughout New Jersey and New York.
 We fight to recover damages for our clients, whether it be compensation for wrongfully denied back and future pay, mental anguish, punitive damages and/or attorneys’ fees and costs.

-We represent clients in the Philadelphia area, including in Montgomery, Delaware, Chester or Bucks County.
-We have an office in Moorestown, New Jersey and represent clients throughout New Jersey.
-Additionally, we represent clients throughout New York.
+We represent clients in the greater Philadelphia area, including in Montgomery County, Delaware County, Chester County and Bucks County.
+We have an office in Moorestown, New Jersey, a suburb of Philadephia.
+We represent clients throughout Pennsylvania, as well as New Jersey and New York.

 Discrimination in the Workplace